CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 ### The Abstract Data Structure "Dictionary" (Associative Array, Map)

-In programming the **abstract data structure "dictionary"** is represented by many aggregated pairs (key, value) along with predefined methods for accessing the values by a given key.
-Alternatively this data structure can also be called a **"map"** or **"associative array".**
+In programming, the **abstract data structure "dictionary"** is represented by many aggregated pairs (key, value) along with predefined methods for accessing the values by a given key.
+Alternatively, this data structure can also be called a **"map"** or **"associative array".**

 Described below are the required operations, defined by this data structure: